-Philippa Hawker is a film writer at The Australian.
-She was a film reviewer and arts writer at The Age from 1997 to 2016, and has been editor of the journal Cinema Papers and literary editor of the Sunday Herald.
-She is writing a book about the screen life of the actor Jean-Pierre Léaud.
+Philippa Hawker is the film writer at The Australian.
+She was a film reviewer and arts writer at The Age from 1997 to 2016, the editor of the journal Cinema Papers and literary editor of the Sunday Herald, and taught at the School of Studies in Creative Arts at the Victorian College of the Arts.
+When she's not writing about cinema for The Australian, Philippa is continuing her work on a book about the screen life of the actor Jean-Pierre Léaud.